potassco/fastlane/README.md

 large_neighbourhood_search -h
 ```

-An example usage of the api can be found in `./examples/demo.py`
+An example usage of the framework can be found in `./examples/demo.py`

 ## Development